galawaydude/data-place/100 operating-systems/Process Management.md

 # **CPU Scheduling and Queues

-In a multi programming operating system, miltiople
+In a multi programming operating system, multiple processes are kept in the memory at the same time, to manage them, the OS has multiple queues.
+The process lifecycle involves moving between these queues, until they are execute